The Revere Copper Company's Bell Produced for Singapore

 Currently resides in the National Museum

 Many of the Revere Family bells served a specific purpose.
 A ship's bell was used to indicate the time of day or a change of watch.
 Church bells announced a time to come to church and worship.
+Specific church bells in Boston rang to identify the general location of a fire and call the volunteers to the fire engines.
 Additionally, church bells were assigned the civic duty to announce the passing of a citizen of Boston.
 Ironically, the Revere Bell of 1816, in King's Chapel Boston, rang three times on May 10, 1818, to announce that a male citizen had died, and eighty-three times to announce the age of the deceased.
 On this day this bell ,made and installed by Paul Revere, rang to announce his passing.

 Another bell, the Singapore Bell was ordered by Maria Revere Balestier to replace the British military cannon used to announce the beginning of curfew every evening at 8:00 p.m.
 Apparently, Singapore was a very dangerous place in 1843.